Pharmacy Technician Diploma Program

 Step Into a High-Demand Pharmacy Career

-The Pharmacy Technician Diploma Program at St. Augustine College provides students with the skills and knowledge needed to work in retail and hospital pharmacies, assisting pharmacists in medication dispensing, inventory management, and patient care.
+Lewis University’s Pharmacy Technician Diploma Program, offered at St. Augustine College provides students with the skills and knowledge needed to work in retail and hospital pharmacies, assisting pharmacists in medication dispensing, inventory management, and patient care.
 Through a blend of classroom instruction and hands-on experience, students develop the technical expertise required to excel in this growing field.

 Employment for pharmacy technicians is projected to grow 6% by 2032, as pharmacists take on more direct patient care responsibilities.
 This 9-month program includes a 160-hour externship, ensuring that graduates have real-world experience before entering the workforce.

-- Real-World Pharmacy Externship – Gain 160 hours of hands-on experience in a professional pharmacy environment, building confidence and industry connections.
+- Real-World Pharmacy Externship – Gain 160 hours of hands-on experience in a professional pharmacy environment by building confidence and industry connections under the immediate supervision of a registered pharmacist.

-- Fast and Focused Career Preparation – Complete your diploma in just 36 weeks and step into a high-demand field with strong career opportunities.
+- Fast and Focused Career Preparation – Complete your pharma tech diploma and become a certified pharmacy technician in about 36 weeks, and step into a high-demand field with strong career opportunities.

-The Pharmacy Technician Diploma Program is accredited by the Higher Learning Commission and approved by the Illinois Board of Higher Education.
-With dedicated faculty, career-focused coursework, and hands-on learning, St. Augustine College prepares students for success in pharmacy settings across the country.
+Lewis University’s Pharmacy Technician Diploma Program is accredited by the Higher Learning Commission and approved by the Illinois Board of Higher Education to be offered at the Chicago campus of Lewis University.
+With dedicated faculty, career-focused coursework, and hands-on learning, students are prepared for success in a career as a pharmacy technician in medical settings in Chicago, Illinois, and across the country.

 Take the First Step Toward Your Career

-A rewarding career as a pharmacy technician starts here.
-Apply today and begin your journey at St. Augustine College.
+A rewarding career as a pharmacy technician can start with a program that gives you the skills to become a pharmacy technician in less than a year.
+Apply today and begin your journey at Lewis University.

 *This program will have in-person classes for the clinical skills classes as well as Externship.